MLOps-Group-2/Breast_Cancer_Segmentation/reports/README.md

 Our CI-pipeline consits of four steps:
 1. Unittesting: We run our unittests as well as coverage tests in a first step.
 2. Codecheck: In the codecheck step we do linting and formatting of the code with ruff to comply with style guidelines.
-3. Docker Build Training: We test if our docker build for the model training is succesful.
+3. Docker Build Training: We test if our docker build for the model training container is succesful.
-4. Docker Build API: We test if our docker build for the prediction API is succesful.
+4. Docker Build API: We test if our docker build for the prediction API container is succesful.

 All tests are only done for the latest ubuntu realease and Python 3.11.
 Currently caching is not implemented, but would reduce the pipelines time massively.
 One example run may be found [here](https://github.com/MLOps-Group-2/Breast_Cancer_Segmentation/actions/runs/7541712795).